-In stark contrast to our previous option, this Tasha’s Cauldron archetype allows you to portray a Sorcerer touched by the elemental plane of law.
-Your body is infused with the cold logic of machinery, and your magic can be bent to correcting whatever you see as the errors in the world.
+In stark contrast to our previous option, the Tasha’s Cauldron archetype Clockwork Soul allows you to portray a Sorcerer touched by the elemental DnD plane of law.
+Your body is infused with the cold logic of machinery, and your magic can be bent to correcting whatever you see as errors in the world.

 The real power of this archetype is in Trance of Order.
-This allows you, for a limited time only, to treat all rolls of 9 or less as 10s.
-If your stats are good enough that a 10 is a hit, it is equivalent to saying ‘For the rest of this fight you cannot miss’ – wow!
+This allows you, for a limited time only, to treat all rolls of nine or less as 10s.
+If your stats are good enough that a 10 is a hit, it is equivalent to saying ‘for the rest of this fight you cannot miss’ – wow!

 |1||Wind Speaker, Tempestuous Magic|